Crisscross heart: Anatomy

 In an anatomically correct heart the right atrium and right ventricle are working together to supply blood to the pulmonary artery, similarly to how the left atrium and the left ventricle work simultaneously to supply blood to the aorta.
 During the process of the heart contracting and releasing the right atrium and left atrium contract at the same time, while the left ventricle and right ventricle relax.
 In opposition, when the left atrium and right atrium are relaxed the left ventricle and right ventricle contract pushing blood to either the aorta or pulmonary artery.
 In an anatomically correct heart the atria are smaller than the ventricles.
 The ventricles include more muscle in order to push high quantities of blood throughout the body.
 Normal blood flow throughout the heart begins at the superior vena cava coming from the upper half of the body and the inferior vena cava coming from the lower half of the body.
 Next blood will be in the right atrium and will flow uninterrupted through the tricuspid valve through to the right ventricle.
 The blood from the right ventricle should go to the pulmonary artery via the pulmonary valve.
 The blood from the pulmonary vein enters the left atrium, then flows through the mitral valve to the left ventricle.
 After the left ventricle is filled with blood the aortic valve opens allowing blood to go through, which the blood then enters the aorta and goes to the rest of the body.

+In an anatomically correct heart, the right ventricle is positioned inferiorly to the left ventricle with both chambers of the heart positioned inferior to their respective atria.
+The atria and ventricles are in vertically positioned, almost parallel to one another, in a cranial-caudal axis on a coronal plane.
+In crisscross heart, the corresponding chambers are positioned in a horizontal fashion with the right ventricle superior to the left ventricle providing the signature "crisscross" appearance of the heart on imaging.

 Diagnosis

-Crisscross heart can be diagnosed by an echocardiogram, angiocardiogram, and a cardiac MRI.
-To diagnose crisscross heart during embryonic development a sonogram will be used, and it is very important identify the disease prenatally so the child can be treated immediately for better cardiac function in adulthood.
+Crisscross heart, like many other congenital heart defects, can be diagnosed via echocardiogram, angiocardiogram, or cardiac MRI.
+The main diagnostic imaging modality is echocardiography which is quick, non-invasive, and involves no radiation which is ideal for prenatal screening and early recognition of this condition.
+Imaging will show crossing of the atrioventricular connections with the short-axis views revealing the right ventricle superior to the left ventricle with horizontal positioning of the ventricular septum.

+Echocardiogram.
+Four-chamber transverse view of anatomical heart.

+Initial imaging findings

+Characteristic sonographic findings of crisscross heart on echocardiographic imaging;